timbialek/UFOs/README.md

 Drawback:

- One of the drawbacks the site design is that is case sensitive and everything needs to be in lower case.
-A change to the coding that would convert any uppercase letter to lower case which would make the user experience better.
+ One of the drawbacks the site design is that it is case sensitive and everything needs to be in lower case.
+A change to the coding that would convert any uppercase letter to lower case which would make for a better user experience.

 Enhancements:

- The first enhancement I would recommend is to make the filters also serve as drop down list that would display the values available in the field.
-The second enhancement would be to a clear filters button to make it easier to reset the page.
+ The first enhancement I would recommend is to make the filters also serve as a drop down list that would display the values available in the field.
+The second enhancement would be a clear filters button to make it easier to reset the page.